Ing. Martin Žáček

-For over 20 years, we have been measuring the physical properties of mostly solids in multi extreme conditions (low or high temperature, high magnetic fields and pressures, electric fields) in our laboratory.
-The laboratory is located in Cryopavilon in the Troja area and its operation is ensured by long-term cooperation between the Department of Magnetic Measurements and Materials (Division of Condensed Matter Physics) and Department of Low-temperature Physics MFF CUNI.
+For over 20 years, we have been measuring the physical properties of mostly solids in multi-extreme conditions (low or high temperature, high magnetic fields and pressures, electric fields) in our laboratory.
+The laboratory is located in Cryopavilon in the Troja area and its operation is ensured by long-term cooperation between the Department of Magnetic Measurements and Materials (Division of Condensed Matter Physics) and the Department of Condensed Matter Physics MFF CUNI.
 For the main experimental equipment, we use liquid helium, which is taken from the helium liquefier in the same building.
-The operation of the laboratory is ensured by experts of both mentioned institutions with long-term experience and necessary technical background.
+The operation of the laboratory is ensured by experts from both mentioned institutions with long-term experience and the necessary technical background.
 In normal laboratory operation, the main equipment is operated continuously.

 A unique set of possibilities makes the laboratory suitable for a wide range of basic or other research.
-Thanks to high standards of the equipment and research, the laboratory has become part of Large Research Infrastructure of Czech Republic in the form of Material Growth and Measurements Laboratory (MGML), project LM2018096 funded by Ministry of Education.
-The status was awarded in 2018 and funding started in the beginning of 2019.
-In addition to the existing equipment, the experimental facilities from Department of Magnetics and Superconductors (Division of Solid State Physics) were included to MGML to optimize their operation and to extend users potential.
+Thanks to high standards of equipment and research, the laboratory has become part of the Large Research Infrastructure of the Czech Republic in the form of the Material Growth and Measurements Laboratory (MGML), project LM2018096 funded by the Ministry of Education.
+The status was awarded in 2018 and funding started at the beginning of 2019.
+In addition to the existing equipment, the experimental facilities from the Department of Magnetics and Superconductors (Division of Solid State Physics) were included in MGML to optimize their operation and extend users' potential.

-MGML is open for all researchers, i.e. the laboratory is open to measurement not only for researchers of both institutions, but also for the wide scientific community.
+MGML is open for all researchers, i.e. the laboratory is open to measurement not only for researchers of both institutions but also for the broad scientific community.
 Cooperation with industry is also welcome.
-They all can use its infrastructure after approved successful research proposal.
-Common measurements are performed by users, either individually or in collaboration with laboratory personnel, who also take care of more demanding measurements, extends measurement options and keeps equipment in continuous service around the clock.
+They all can use their infrastructure after approved successful research proposals.
+Common measurements are performed by users, either individually or in collaboration with laboratory personnel, who also take care of more demanding measurements, extend measurement options and keep equipment in continuous service around the clock.